MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/start-web-api-project-visual-studio-csharp.md

 ---
-title: "Start a Common Data Service for Apps Web API project in Visual Studio (C#) (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Start a Common Data Service for Apps Web API project in Visual Studio (C#) (Common Data Service for Apps)| Microsoft Docs"
 description: "Create a new project in Visual Studio to build a console application that uses Common Data Service for Apps Web API" ms.custom: "" ms.date: 06/15/2018